 More effective than a single lobby group, the Women’s Policy Institute amplifies the voices of women who are leading grassroots social justice work, training them on how legislation is made and connecting them to those in power.

 Through the Women's Policy Institute, a yearlong program of training retreats in Sacramento, we teach women activists and grassroots organizations how to successfully navigate the labyrinth of Sacramento.

 During the program, women work in teams to develop and implement specific policy advocacy projects of their choosing with a mentor who is experienced in public policy work.
 The Women’s Policy Institute has yielded tremendous success.
-In the first nine years, fellows have contributed significantly to the passage of fourteen new laws in the areas of women’s health, safety and economic prosperity.
+In the first nine years, fellows have contributed significantly to the passage of twenty new laws in the areas of women’s health, safety and economic prosperity.
 And we’ve only just begun.

 The Women’s Policy Institute strives to:

 - Increase the number of policies in California that reflect the needs and realities of low-income women and families;